 European Animal Health & Welfare Research

 COLLABORATIVE WORKING GROUP

 The CWG AHW, is one of the two CWGs currently under the SCAR.
-Established in 2005, it provide a forum for improved collaboration on research prioritisation and procurement, creating the necessary critical mass and focus to deliver the animal health and welfare research needs of policy makers and the European livestock industry.
+Established in 2005, it a forum for aims to provide improved collaboration on research prioritisation and procurement, creating the necessary critical mass and focus to deliver the animal health and welfare research needs of policy makers and the European livestock industry.
 It is concerned with R&I relating to the health, wellbeing and welfare of farmed production animals including fish and bees.
 Specifically, it includes welfare, infectious and noninfectious diseases including those conditions which pose a threat to human health, food safety issues relating to livestock products, and diseases of wildlife where they act as reservoirs of infection for humans or production animals.

-PROTEIN Task Force

-The Protein Task Force was recently established (in 2022) and focusses on R&I for alternative protein sources with aim of developing sustainable agricultural and food systems in European Countries.
-The Task Force aims to identify the major obstacles and opportunities for the protein transition in Europe from the R&I perspective as well as from an integrated and systemic approach.
-The group brings together 30 members from II countries.
-It prioritizes plant-based proteins, their value chains, and their diversification potential, but without forgetting the need for a holistic scope and extendibility to other protein sources.

-CWG SUSTAINABLE ANIMAL PRODUCTION (SAP)
+CWG SUSTAINABLE ANIMAL PRODUCTION

-The SCAR CWG SAP, which firstly met on January 2014, is the second Collaborative Working Group currently within SCAR.
-SCAR SAP provides advice on the coordination of R&I for the development of more sustainable animal production systems in Europe to MS, AC and to the EC.
-Its main objectives are: - (i) to facilitate and stimulate collaboration and networking; - (ii) to build an evidence-based shared perspective and common vision for the development of a more sustainable animal production in Europe; - (iii) to support investment in R&I by translating challenges into operational instruments while avoiding overlaps with other national and international initiatives, thus optimising resource investment.
-SCAR FORESIGHT Group As mentioned, the SCAR Foresight Group is responsible for the SCAR Foresight exercises, promoting and steering the whole process, in the aim to regularly assess the future opportunities and challenges to developing an integrated R&I agenda in Europe.
-Its duties and activities are described in section I. The Foresight Reports, released every few years, focus on specific challenges within the bioeconomy and offer valuable insights for The process has policymaking. facilitated collaboration among MS to proactively address upcoming challenges and will continue to do so in the future.
+The CWG SAP. established in 2014, is working with a holistic view on the sustainability of livestock farming. Α common reference is the UN SDGs from 2015.
+This perspective requires not only an of different integration research areas like animal nutrition, breeding and genetics. housing, and health & welfare.
+It is also characterised by a systems approach, interrelating with topics like food security, resource utilisation, GHG emissions, biodiversity, and farm economy.
+The CVVG SAP's main objectives are: (i) to facilitate and stimulate collaboration and networking; (ii) to build an evidence-based shared perspective and common vision for the development of a more sustainable animal production in Europe; (iii) to support investment in R&I. PROTEIN Task Force

+PROTEIN Task Tosk Force was recently established (2022) and focusses on R&I for alternative proteins sources for sustainable agricultural and food systems development.
+The group brings together 22 members from 10 countries and works to identify the major obstacles and opportunities for the protein transition in Europe from an R&I perspective.
+The Task Force takes an integrated and holistic approach to food systems addressing protein sources for food and feed with a systemic view, considering also dietary, socio-economic, environmental and health factors to explore transition scenarios from the coexistence and diversification perspective.
+SCAR FORESIGHT Group As mentioned, the SCAR Foresight Group is responsible for the SCAR Foresight Exercises, promoting and steering the whole process, with the aim to regularly assess the future opportunities and challenges to developing an integrated R&I agenda in Europe.
+As the Foresight Exercises are one of the main tasks of SCAR, duties and activities of this group are better described in section I. The Foresight Reports, released every few years, focus on specific challenges within the bioeconomy and offer valuable insights for policymaking.
+The process has successfully facilitated collaboration among MS to proactively address upcoming challenges and will continue to do so in the future.

+Induction Pack

-O3 NAVIGATING THE SCAR WEBSITE SCAR WEBSITE...
+O3 NAVIGATING THE SCAR WEBSITE

+SCAR WEBSITE

-The best way to enter the SCAR world is to visit the website, which has been restructured a few years ago, and is now regularly updated with news, documents, and links.
-As mentioned, some of the materials present on the website are extensively quoted in other sections of this document, but looking for them directly is a way to get used to the SCAR website, where more detailed and more comprehensive information can be retrieved. .
-Navigating the SCAR website
+The best way to enter the SCAR world is to visit the website, which has been restructured in 2025, and is now regularly updated with news, documents, and links.
+As mentioned, some of the materials present on the website are extensively quoted in other sections of this document, but looking for them directly is a way to get used to the SCAR website, where more detailed, more comprehensive and obviously more updated information can be retrieved.
+The folliowing pages provide just a general introduction to the SCAR website: the best to get used to it is simply... to explore it!